 All of this sweet deliciousness is then wrapped up in a tortilla, along with shredded cheese.
 Then it’s topped with an out-of-this-world sauce, made with salsa verde, crema (a Mexican-style cream), and yes, even more cheese.

-Take my word for it, like with my Sour Cream Chicken Enchilada Casserole, this dish will make you want to celebrate Cinco de Mayo all year long.
+Take my word for it, like with my Sour Cream Chicken Enchilada Casserole and Green Chicken Enchiladas, his dish will make you want to celebrate Cinco de Mayo all year long.
 Don’t let the long list of ingredients scare you, it all comes together quickly.

 Here’s what’s in it: